Please find a listing below of grants, programs and support available to help develop athletes, coaches, officials, and volunteers in Manitoba.

 Assistance provided by Sport Manitoba focuses on participants who are being introduced to sport and those who are looking to take their development to the next step.

-The 2013-2014 Regional -Community Sport Development Grants & Program Manual includes contact information, applications and Eligibility Criteria and Funding Procedures.
+The 2015-2016 Regional - Sport Development Grants & Program Manual includes contact information, applications, eligibility criteria, and funding procedures.

 Please send your Community Sport Development Grant Applications sent to your Sport Manitoba Regional Office

 Manitoba athletes striving to pursue excellence at the highest level of national and international competition are eligible to receive Athlete Assistance funding.

 Grants ranging from $500 to $1,500 are available to individual athletes and teams based on their performance at their sports’ National Championship or their present status as a member of a National Team program.

 Please contact the appropriate Provincial Sport Organization for criteria and an application form.
 You can find your sport listed in the drop down box in the top right corner of our site.
 Applications must be endorsed and forwarded by the Provincial Sport Organization.

 Sport Manitoba provides the leadership for initiatives that increase and enhance opportunities for participation by women in sport.

 A major initiative is the Women to Watch Grant Program.
 Working in partnership with Provincial Sport Organizations and Coaching Manitoba, Sport Manitoba provides a monthly grant of $500 to a female athlete, team, official or volunteer to assist them in enhancing their women in sport career.

 A $500 monthly grant is also awarded to a female coach to assist them in further developing the skills necessary to attain a higher level of coaching or increased level of coaching experience